applebya/window-splitter/README.md

 ##### Nested Window Splitters

 I haven't tried it, but nested window splitters should technically work with the current implementation.
-If I hadn't set this up as composeable components, but rather make it a black-box component with props accepting components, then there might've been some roadblocks.
+If I hadn't set this up as composeable components, but rather made it a black-box component with props accepting components, then there might've been some roadblocks.

 # Run the App!